diyabc/abcranger/README-ORIG.md

 ## Long/Mid term TODO

+- methodologies parameters auto-tuning
+  - auto-discovering the optimal number of trees by monitoring OOB error
+  - auto-limiting number of threads by available memory
+- Streamline the two methodologies (model choice and then parameters estimation)
 - Write our own tree/rf implementation with better storage efficiency than ranger
 - Make functional tests for the two methodologies